garrandall/popular-music-data/tracks/video-india-arie.md

 Sometimes I shave my legs and sometimes I don't Sometimes I comb my hair and sometimes I won't
-Depend on how the wind blows, I might even paint my toes It really just depends on whatever feels good in my soul (Ooh, ooh, ooh)
+Depend on how the wind blows, I might even paint my toes It really just depends on whatever feels good in my soul (Oh, oh, oh)

 I'm not the average girl from your video (Oh)